For many people, the school run is part and parcel of the daily commute, so how do you manage cycling to work when you add kids in the mix?

 They shared their hard-won words of wisdom and experience about the bikes, products and kit they use, the lessons they’ve learned and their top tips for making it an efficient, but most of all fun, part of the day.

-After all, it means more time with your children AND more time on the bike.
-What’s not to love!?
+After all, it means more time with your children and more time on your bike.
+What’s not to love?

 Getting kids ready for nursery, playgroup or school can be tricky enough in the mornings, particularly when you also have to get yourself ready for work.

-Jennifer Purcell regularly commutes by bike, taking her two children to school before heading to work herself.
-She says the benefits are compelling and easily outweigh the logistical issues.
+Jennifer Purcell has regularly commuted by bike, taking her two children to school before heading to work herself.
+She says the benefits have been compelling and easily outweigh the logistical issues.

-“It’s such a good start to the day,” Purcell tells BikeRadar.
-“Even if things have been frantic getting ready, and we’ve not left on time, we then all get to blow the cobwebs out and enjoy the ride down to school.”
+Back in 2017, she told us that: “It’s such a good start to the day, even if things have been frantic getting ready, and we’ve not left on time, we then all get to blow the cobwebs out and enjoy the ride down to school.

 “The kids are also learning road etiquette and also how to behave on shared paths.
 It can be a bit terrifying when we hit the small road section, but Ryder is so proud whenever we negotiate the trickier junctions.
-Burning off that bit of energy in the morning also means we are more focussed when we get in to school and work.
+Burning off that bit of energy in the morning also means we are more focused when we get into school and work.
 It’s the best start to the day, for sure.”

-We also spoke to Jane Ewins, who is clearly passionate about family cycling, and feels there are several ‘stages’ to a family’s bike commute progression.
+We also spoke to Jane Ewins, who was clearly passionate about family cycling, and told us that there are several ‘stages’ to a family’s bike commute progression.

-Rachel Fleming shared that her husband regularly commutes with their two children, aged five and three on a Helios tandem bike with a Yepp Maxi bike seat.
+Rachel Fleming shared that her husband regularly commuted with their two children, who were aged five and three when we spoke with her in 2017, on a Helios tandem bike with a Yepp Maxi bike seat.

-For kids that are feeling reluctant, making the commute a game is a great way of engaging them and getting them involved, a technique that Purcell uses regularly.
+For kids that are feeling reluctant, making the commute a game is a great way of engaging them and getting them involved, a technique that Purcell has used regularly.

-“Each day when we set out, the juniors decide what we’re going to play,” she says.
+“Each day when we set out, the juniors decide what we’re going to play,” she told us.
 “Monday we could be Power Rangers, Tuesday we’ll be Hiccup and Astrid flying our dragons down the hill, Wednesday we’ll be superheroes racing to stop the baddies from destroying the school, Thursday could be a Tour de France stage and Friday could simply be an ‘eye spy’ day.
-On the way home we can chat about our days, sharing the good and the bad.”
+On the way home, we can chat about our days, sharing the good and the bad.”

 Choosing a good, safe route is an important consideration for many parents considering commuting with their children, and although organisations like Sustrans in the UK have journey planners that will suggest quiet routes and even traffic-free paths, for a lot of parents the lack of a safe route is a serious barrier.

-Ewins’ approach is to ride a fixed route every day. “[We] really learnt the details of the whole route.
+Ewins’ approach has been to ride a fixed route every day. “[We] really learnt the details of the whole route.
 Youngest and slowest rides first, and we limit instructions and directions shouted from behind, and limit ‘advice’ given by older riders to younger riders.”

-Sarah Richer Dorman, who also commutes with her children adds that “They’re used to being on the road and know to listen and stop when told to.
-The trick is always to have them in front of you, and to try out routes until they’re familiar with them.
+Sarah Richer Dorman, who has also commuted with her children, added that “the trick is always to have them in front of you, and to try out routes until they’re familiar with them.
 And don’t try this unless you know they will listen and respond to you!”

-Don’t forget to leave extra time, as managing the bikes and equipment of two, three or more cyclists is time consuming, but also try not to worry too much about being on time.
+Don’t forget to leave extra time because managing the bikes and equipment of two, three or more cyclists is time-consuming, but also try not to worry too much about being on time.
 It might help to talk to your workplace to arrange some flexibility on days you will be doing the commute with kids by bike.

 There’s more and more product on the market than ever before for parents who want to cycle with their kids.
 From bike-mounted child seats to tow-along trailers to cargo bikes, there are setups to suit commutes of every kind and children of every age.

-Here’s what a few of the parents we asked use, and it’s very common to use more than one method to suit the different ages and sizes of children.
+Here’s what a few of the parents we asked have used, and it’s very common to use more than one method to suit the different ages and sizes of children.

-These can be fitted either on the rear of a bike on a specially fitted rear rack, on the frame in front of the main rider between the handlebars and the saddle, or right on the front of the bike.
+These can be fitted either on the rear of a bike on a specially mounted rear rack, on the frame in front of the main rider between the handlebar and the saddle, or right on the front of the bike.
 The most popular seats are the rear ones.

-To fit these, you’ll usually need a bike that has lugs incorporated into the frame to attach the supports to.
+To fit these, you’ll usually need a bike that has eyelets incorporated into the frame to attach the supports.
 Often, these child seats will have the option to attach pannier bags below, so you can store jackets, schoolbags and packed lunches here while you ride.

-Ollie Craig is one parent that used this method: “I did the school run on a hybrid City bike with a bike seat until my daughter was five.
-Now she takes her scooter or bike (on the pavement and canal path) while I cycle with her.”
+Ollie Craig is one parent that used this method, doing the school run on a hybrid City bike with a bike seat until his daughter was five and then cycling with her once she progressed to her scooter or bike (on the pavement and canal path).